RAU

 Short description

-The goal is to prepare a literature study and evaluation of existing data from Continental on the tire‘s life cycle.
-The study will enable the assessment of the input of tire particles into the environment throughout the product life cycle.
-On a theoretical basis, gaps in knowledge on losses of tire particles in production, use and recycling/ recovering/disposal are to be closed.
+The goal was to prepare a literature study and evaluation of existing data from Continental on the tire‘s life cycle.
+The study enabled the assessment of the input of tire particles into the environment throughout the product life cycle.
+On a theoretical basis, gaps in knowledge on losses of tire particles in production, use and recycling/ recovering/disposal were to be closed.

 WP 2.2 Identification of the influencing factors in the use phase